TerminalTears/dotfiles/README.md

 ---
-If it's your first time using git on the terminal, you need to first make sure you have registered an account on Github and created a repository for your docfiles open a terminal run the following commands:
+If it's your first time using git on the terminal, you need to first make sure you have registered an account on Github and created a repository for your dotfiles.
+Then open a terminal run the following commands:

-***Example***:

     $ git config --global user.name "Your name here"
     $ git config --global user.email "your_email@example.com"